 Audiobooks are wonderful, and it’s so easy to download classic stories and listen to them as a family.
-It’s even free through most libraries.
+It’s even free through most libraries via BorrowBox and Libby.
 Honestly, we’ve reached the end of a 500km trip and had the kids complain about getting OUT of the car because we’re at a riveting part of the story!

-As mentioned earlier, we have laminated pages with Auslan songs and poetry to memorise, plus logic and word puzzles.
+As mentioned earlier, we have laminated pages with Auslan songs and poetry to memorise, plus travel games and boredom busters.
 The kids will also pack what they want to take on that trip – card games, craft projects etc.

 What we DON’T have is electronic babysitters.
 No iPads, no DVD players, no phones.
-If you’re convinced you HAVE to have them for your sanity (you really don’t) then please make sure you fill them with quality options – documentaries, ebooks etc. Yes, children really do find all that stuff insanely interesting once they develop a taste for it – and far more rewarding than inane games.
+If you’re convinced you HAVE to have them for your sanity (you really don’t) then please make sure you fill them with quality options – documentaries, ebooks etc. Yes, children really do find all that stuff insanely interesting once they develop a taste for it – help them develop that taste.

 If you need more ideas, there’s even a book specifically about carschooling.
 Enjoy!

 Personally, I think homeschooling older kids is great.
 Preschool and early primary can be so boring as you go over and over (AND OVER) basic skills.
-I’ve just about finished teaching my five children to read, and I never want to do it again.
-But my daughters are so much fun to work with!
+After teaching my five children to read I never want to do it again.
+But teens are so much fun to work with!
 They’re doing work at a level that interests and challenges me, and they’re very independent – they generally just need me to help them find resources and to lend a helping hand.

 Worried you can’t teach your kids something because you don’t know it?
 It doesn’t matter, there’s always a way to learn.
 The ability to teach yourself new things is an invaluable skill, and one that will be useful for their whole life.
 Help them find quality resources, help them learn to use them, and be around to bounce off ideas and listen to discussions.